LacunaOmnibus/MontyLacuna/README.md

     - Looks fine, but needs testing when foreign spies come in.
   - shipyard
   - spaceport
+  - ssla
+  - subspacesupplydepot
+    - Thoroughly untested.
+Unless you're creating a complete game client (in which case you should have control over a working server), you'll never use this anyway so I'm OK with leaving this as-is.

 ## Incomplete/Not Started
 - Payments